xaverric/sls-tools/app/command/check/readme.md

 ### --problemReport
 Show only checks which did not pass the validation.

+### --checkReportSectionCode
+Override check report section code in the configuration - destination section where the report will be visualized.

 ### -v, --visualize
 Flag defining whether all checks should be visualized in the predefined bookkit page.